 Effective knowledge base analytics focus on behavior, not just page views.
 Track continuously:

-4. Top zero-result searches (fuel your next two fixes
+- Top zero-result searches (fuel your next two fixes)

 One-slide update pattern:

-• “Time to first PR fell from 9 → 6 days after adding Dev Env + Security 101.”
+- “Time to first PR fell from 9 to 6 days after adding Dev Env + Security 101.”

-Before: New AE asks in Slack where to find discount policy.
-You paste link.
-Next AE asks same question three days later.
+Before: a new AE asks in Slack where to find the discount policy.
+You paste the link.
+The next AE asks the same question three days later.

-After: Discount policy tagged ‘Sales,’ pinned in Sales Welcome Kit, marked required-read.
+After: the discount policy is tagged “Sales,” pinned in the Sales Welcome Kit, and marked required-read.
 New AEs acknowledge on day one.
 Zero Slack questions.

 Why AllyMatter fits this job (and generic wikis don’t)

-• Analytics that matter (number of views, who viewed what and when, total acknowledgement and total acknowledgements missing)
+- Analytics that matter (views, who viewed what when, total acknowledgments, missing acknowledgments)

 Use this to brief your team or paste straight into AllyMatter.